 In this view, make sure you’re on the Elements tab.
 There, right-click on the opening <html> tag of the code, and select Copy > Copy outerHTML.

 You can then paste this in to a new text file as well.

-With Chrome DevTools you get the computed DOM as your version of Chrome has rendered it, which may include code manipulations from your plugins and will likely be a different version of Chrome than Google’s web rendering service.
+With Chrome DevTools you get the computed DOM as your version of Chrome has rendered it, which may include code manipulations from your plugins and will likely be a different version of Chrome than Google’s render of the page.
+While Google now has their evergreen rendering engine that uses the latest version of Chrome, it’s unlikely Google will process all the client-side code the same way as your browser does.
+There are limits on both time and CPU cycles that Google’s rendering of a page can run in to, so your own browser’s version of the rendered code is likely to be different from Google’s.

 To analyse potential issues with rendering of the code in Google search, you will need the code from the computed DOM as Google’s indexer sees it.

 For this, you can use Google’s Rich Results Testing tool.
-This is the only tool that currently renders webpages the same way as Google’s indexer, and has a ‘View Source Code’ button that allows you to see – and copy – the fully rendered HTML:
+This tool renders webpages the same way as Google’s indexer, and has a ‘View Source Code’ button that allows you to see – and copy – the fully rendered HTML:

 Compare Raw HTML to Rendered HTML